 When does the 2019 Wimbledon Championships start?

-The 2019 Championships, Wimbledon starts on 1 July 2019 and runs for two weeks with the Men’s Final scheduled to be played on 14 July 2019.
+The 2019 Championships, Wimbledon starts on 1 July 2019 and runs for two weeks with the match schedule featuring the men’s Final on 14 July 2019.
 Day 7 is traditionally a rest day which will occur on Sunday 7 July.

 What surface is the 2019 Wimbledon Championships played on?